Apr

 A month before, the Scottish Government’s international development fund provided £500,000 to help address the food crisis in Malawi.
 These funds were provided to Scottish Catholic International Aid Fund (SCIAF) and Christian Aid to assist with the distribution of cash handouts to affected households to help them buy what they need and support the local economy.

-At this meeting we we heard from these organisations and their implementing partners in Malawi, CADECOM – Caritas Malawi and Churches Action in Relief and Development (CARD) who are working to address the food security situation in Malawi.
+At this meeting we heard from these organisations and their implementing partners in Malawi, CADECOM – Caritas Malawi and Churches Action in Relief and Development (CARD) who are working to address the food security situation in Malawi.

 Food Security